steve-kennedy/pixelate-app/README.md

 The frontend is built with React, the backend server with NodeJS, and the database is a Solana program written in Rust.

 The app can be seen at http://pixelate.stevekennedy.io.

+Based on a project from buildspace - check them out at https://buildspace.so/.